dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-snowflake-oauth.md

 ### Create a security integration

 In Snowflake, execute a query to create a security integration.
 Please find the complete documentation on creating a security integration for custom clients [here](https://docs.snowflake.net/manuals/sql-reference/sql/create-security-integration.html#syntax).

-In the following example `create or replace security integration` query, replace `YOUR_ACCESS_URL` with the [appropriate Access URL](/docs/cloud/about-cloud/access-regions-ip-addresses) for your region and plan.
+In the following `CREATE OR REPLACE SECURITY INTEGRATION` example query, replace `<LOCATED_REDIRECT_URI>` with the [appropriate Access URL](/docs/cloud/about-cloud/access-regions-ip-addresses) for your region and plan.

 ```
 CREATE OR REPLACE SECURITY INTEGRATION DBT_CLOUD